HGGC: Investment strategy

 HGGC makes leveraged buyout, recapitalization and growth equity investments in middle market companies.
-HGGC looks to invest in companies involved in updating end markets that are still steeped in outdated technology, including grocery stores, car dealerships, marketing agencies and insurance providers.
+HGGC looks to invest in companies involved in updating end markets that use outdated technology, including grocery stores, car dealerships, marketing agencies and insurance providers.

 Technology, in and of itself, is invading every end market, and it is driving companies to be more competitive than their peers," says Rich Lawson, CEO of HGGC.
 "What's changed is the proliferation of a computer in everyone's pocket.
 There's a much more sophisticated end-user base, and that is driving change in how businesses will have to compete."

 "We're looking for business people using technology to disrupt or drive change in their respective industries," says Les Brown, Managing Director and COO of HGGC.

 HGGC invests across a range of industry sectors, including tech and tech-enabled services, business services, financial services, consumer and industrials.
 HGGC's investing focus is typically on middle-market companies that have $100 million to $1 billion in annual revenues.
 HGGC primarily focuses on North American investments, although not exclusively.